-I personally love the MVP approach to applications and it is how I build all my personal tools – build just the essentials necessary to get the job done.
-What I have found out that while that works great for personal consumption it has different challenges and expectations when you apply it to commercialized tools.
+I love the MVP approach to applications, and it is how I build all my tools – build just the essentials necessary to get the job done.
+What I have found out is that while that works great for personal consumption it has different challenges and expectations when you apply it to commercialized tools.

 Different Approach to Similar Problems

-A big thing for developers to overcome is your opinion of a features importance to the potential customer.
-The problem or needed that triggered the need for the tool creation initially for me may not be the same importance of the potential target market.
-That is a hard thing to overcome as you assume that if you have this problem others must as well.
-This is a key set of questions you have to ask to help you navigate the process
+A big thing for developers to overcome is their opinion of the importance of a feature to the potential customer.
+The problem or need that triggered the need for the tool creation initially for me may not be of the same importance as the potential target market.
+That is a hard thing to overcome as you assume that if you have this problem, others must as well.
+This is a key set of questions you have to ask to help you navigate the process.

-1. Why has no one else created this?
-There is no need for it as it is new problem? or not big enough to need a tool? or workarounds are fine?
+1. Why has no one else created this type of tool?
+There is no need for it because it is a new problem.
+There is not a big enough need for a tool Can they use a workaround with another tool?

 2. Is there a complication that makes it hard to create/deploy?